Hahnville High School: Athletics

 Hahnville High athletics competes in the LHSAA.

-On-campus sports include boys and girls basketball, soccer, tennis, cross country, track and field, baseball, softball, volleyball, as well as football and wrestling.
+On-campus sports include football, boys and girls basketball, soccer, tennis, cross country, track and field, baseball, softball, volleyball and wrestling.

-Off-campus sports include swimming and golf.
+Off-campus sports include swimming, Bowling, and golf.
 The swim team has meets at the Mimosa Swim and Racquet Club, and the golf team participates in tournaments at Grand Ridge Golf Club as well as other nearby courses.

 Football

 Hahnville has won the Louisiana Prep-Football State Championship six times, most recently in 2003.
 Hahnville has finished in the USA Today Super 25 three times, 1992, 1994, and 2003.
+The team plays at Tiger Stadium on campus.